 - Trader Vic’s Happy Hour (September 2011) and also visited for a meal and drinks (July 2012) for Polynesian fun

 - DeCarli Happy Hour (January 2010) urban trendiness in Beaverton.
 I love their pizzettas (April 2012)

 - Farm Spirit is my favorite of the fine dining vegan dining – so it is all vegetarian.
 It is not by default all gluten free, but you can ask and they can accommodate you.
-See my recap of a 12 course meal here (September 2015) and more recently in February 2016.
+See my recap of a 12 course meal here (September 2015) and more recently in February 2016 and December 2016.